micheles/micheles.github.io/_posts/2014-06-08-first-post.md

 title: Back to the world of technical blogging!
 ---

-I have been writing papers for years and I have kept a techical blog on [Artima](http://www.artima.com/weblogs/index.jsp?blogger=micheles) for a while, but some time ago I got lost in other kind of writings and I stopped blogging for nearly four years.
+I have been writing papers for years and I have kept a technical blog on [Artima](http://www.artima.com/weblogs/index.jsp?blogger=micheles) for a while, but some time ago I got lost in other kind of writings and I stopped blogging for nearly four years.
 In the meanwhile I have switched